Relay

 Proof of Delivery Best Practices

 In Nigeria, signature capture is rare — most deliveries are left with a security guard or neighbour.
-Relay uses photo + delivery notes at handoff instead of signature.
-The rider snaps a photo of the package at the door and types a note (e.g., “Left with gate man, name: John”).
+A coordination layer uses photo + delivery notes at handoff instead of signature.
+The rider snaps a photo of the package at the door and types a note (e.g., 'Left with gate man, name: John').
 This evidence is tied to the order and visible to the merchant instantly.
 For COD orders, the rider records the amount collected.
 You can reconcile later by comparing the sum of pod_collected against your daily remittance.
-Always ask your riders to take clear photos — blurry images won’t hold up in a dispute.
+Always ask your riders to take clear photos — blurry images won't hold up in a dispute.

-To help you get started without any software cost, here’s a structured template you can set up in Google Sheets or Excel.
+To help you get started without software cost, here's a structured template you can set up in Google Sheets or Excel.
 Columns: Order ID, Customer Name, Phone, Address, Item(s), Amount (if COD), Rider Name, Dispatch Time, Delivered Time, Status (Pending/Dispatched/Delivered/Failed), Proof (link to photo).
 Drop a link to the photo in Google Drive in the Proof column.
 This template handles up to 200 orders per month.
-For larger volumes, you’ll want automation.
+For larger volumes, you'll want automation, because status updates, photo links, failed deliveries, and COD notes quickly become too much for one person to maintain accurately.

 If you consistently dispatch 10 or more orders daily, manual tracking eats into your time and risks errors.
-Relay is free for merchants — the fulfillment center pays ₦100 per delivery after a 14-day free trial.
-You pay ₦0.
-You get realtime broadcast to customers, PIN-protected dashboards, and proof-of-delivery photos.
-No more typing order numbers into courier portals or chasing riders on WhatsApp.
-Merchants using Relay report spending less time on tracking and more on growing their business.
-Find a fulfillment center near you at relayapp.ng/merchants.
+A coordination system centralizes order intake, FC inventory, rider assignment, and proof of delivery.
+Merchants get realtime broadcast to customers, PIN-protected dashboards, and proof-of-delivery photos — no more typing order numbers into courier portals or chasing riders on WhatsApp.
+The system passes the operational overhead to fulfillment centers, so you can focus on sales.
+To find a fulfillment center near you, use Relay's fulfillment-center directory.

 Bottom line: For Nigerian small business owners, delivery tracking is non-negotiable.
-Start with a spreadsheet and WhatsApp, move to third-party courier portals as you grow, and when you hit 10+ orders daily, switch to Relay for automated realtime tracking, photo proof of delivery, and zero merchant fees.
+Start with a spreadsheet and WhatsApp, move to third-party courier portals as you grow, and when you hit 10+ orders daily, consider a coordination platform that ties inventory, fulfillment, and proof of delivery into one view — saving time and reducing disputes.